swssr/offerzen-ir/README.md

 - I used css `:empty` pseudo-class to add dash on empty cells.
 - Finally, when everything worked just fine, I split up the table `row` and `header` cells into own components.

+##  Task 2

+I first started by cleaning up any left over issues from task one. \
+From the on I build a container re-using the wrapper already defined on Task 1. \
+Next step was adding a wrapped `<input>` element with an svg search icon from Figma on top.

+- I made the *search-icon* `pointer-events: none;` to make it click through.
+- I cleaned up the input text and placeholder.
+- Finally, I noticed that when typing your search query, the table has jarring content shift, I made the `table-layout: fixed;` to address this.

+The search mechanic is using a simple `filter` and `includes` string function.
+The original data isn't mutated while filtering.